KarimGaber1/ECommerce-React-Js/README.md

-# The text below concerns a live demo of an e-commerce website built with React
+# live demo of an e-commerce website built with React

 https://ecommerce-demo-live.netlify.app/